-The Company has also issued market-based performance share units ("PSUs") to certain executives pursuant to the 2018 Plan.
+The Company has also issued market-based PSUs to certain executives pursuant to the 2018 Plan.
 The number of shares that can be earned range from 0% to 200% of the target number of shares, based on the relative growth of the Company's total shareholder return as compared to the total shareholder return of the Standard & Poor's ("S&P") Software and Services Select Index.
 PSUs vest over a three-year period, subject to continuous service with the Company.
-Compensation expense for PSUs with market conditions is measured using a Monte Carlo simulation approach and recorded over the vesting period under the graded-vesting attribution method.
+Share-based compensation expense for PSUs with market conditions is measured using a Monte Carlo simulation approach and recorded over the vesting period under the graded-vesting attribution method.

-The target number of PSUs granted was 195,948 shares during the year ended January 31, 2024 and 194,624 shares during the three months ended April 30, 2024.
+The target number of PSUs granted was 195,948 shares during the year ended January 31, 2024 and 194,624 shares during the nine months ended October 31, 2024.
+No shares were granted during the three months ended October 31, 2024.
 These PSUs are measured over a two-year performance period ending in the fourth quarter of fiscal year 2026.
 PSUs granted during the year ended January 31, 2023 have two separate performance periods.
 The first tranche of awards, which had a one-year performance period, vested during the year ended January 31, 2024.
-The second tranche of awards is measured over a two-year performance period starting on the date of grant and ending in the fourth quarter of fiscal year 2025.
+The second tranche of awards is measured over a two-year performance period starting on the date of grant and ending in the fourth quarter of fiscal year ending January 31, 2025.